Western Electric hand telephone sets: Type D handset mounting

 In 1929, the Bell System sought to improve the appearance of their telephone apparatus, particularly in subscriber's homes and offices.
-After a design contest failed to produce useable ideas, by year-end engineers had redesigned the desk-top handset mounting into a new, wider, elliptical shape that also recessed the casing of the dial, which was previously simply mounted on top of the front slope of the base.Kempster Miller, Telephone Theory and Practice, Vol 2 (1933) p.106.
+After a design contest failed to produce useable ideas, by year-end engineers had redesigned the desk-top handset mounting into a new, wider, elliptical shape that also recessed the casing of the dial, which was previously simply mounted on top of the front slope of the base.
 While using the same handset, the telephone's overall dimensions now conformed to the Golden Section.

 This design was referred to as the type D handset mounting.
 Service-specific telephone models were again designated by numerical suffices (D1, D2, etc.).
 In 1930, it formally replaced the B handset mounting in 102-type telephones, and in 1931 it became the standard base for the 202.
 However, type B handset mountings continued to be produced until c.
 1932, and installation of 202-type telephones with the anti-sidetone circuit were delayed due to the economic conditions of the Great Depression.

 Telephones based on the D handset mounting were made available in more colors than the previous types.
 In 1930, consultants to the Bell Laboratories suggested changes and additional colors to the previous palette: ivory, gray-green, old rose, Pekin red, and dark blue were now in fashion, in addition to the metallic hues called old brass, dark gold, statuary bronze, and oxidized silver.

-Along with the new look of the telephone, the effort complemented it with a new subscriber set in 1930, the type 584.AT&T, Handbook specification No. 4588–Supplement A (June 1930) Dial and Manual CB Stations–584 Type Subscriber Set It formally replaced the larger, but electrically equivalent type 534, which had featured a large steel housing.
+Along with the new look of the telephone, the effort complemented it with a new subscriber set in 1930, the type 584.
+It formally replaced the larger, but electrically equivalent type 534, which had featured a large steel housing.
 The new subscriber set was about half the size, was lighter, cheaper to manufacture, and had a cover molded from Bakelite, a material that was becoming fashionable in the era of Art Deco design.
 For colored telephone sets, the subscriber set was painted in the same color.